-Telepractice Guidelines for Related Services
+Hybrid/Telepractice Guidelines for Related Services

-All students with disabilities will be provided related services (Speech/Language, Occupational Therapy, Physical Therapy, Music Therapy, and Psychological Counseling) as outlined on their IEP through telepractice as documented on their Distance Learning Plan.
+All students with disabilities will be provided related services (Speech/Language, Occupational Therapy, Physical Therapy, Music Therapy and Psychological Counseling) as outlined on their IEP through Hybrid and/or telepractice model.

-Telepractice Evaluations and CSE/CPSE Meetings
+In Person & Telepractice Evaluations and CSE/CPSE Meetings

 RCSD will continue to identify, locate, and evaluate students suspected of having a disability and needing special education and related services.
-During distance learning, some evaluations or components of evaluations may be completed through telepractice.
+During Virtual Learning some evaluations or components of evaluations may be completed in person or through telepractice.
 Parents will be engaged in CSE/CPSE meetings by choosing one of the three options below:

 - Telephone Conference CSE chairperson calls parent via phone.
-All other CSE members participate through Video Meeting Code. - Video/Tele-Conference Parent dials into Tele-Conference phone call using phone number and access code provided in Meeting Notice. - Video-Conference Parent joins video conferences using URL link.

-Specialized Programs Supports for Remote Learning

-- NYSAA/GEM Teachers, support staff, and service providers will use Unique Learning Systems, which aligns to the New York State Alternative Assessment standards. - ASD/Social Communication Special Classrooms Direct support to students, parents, teachers, and support staff will be provided from Autism Team Specialists.
+All other CSE members participate - through Video Meeting Code. - Video/Tele-Conference Parent dials into Tele-Conference phone call using phone number and access code provided in Meeting Notice. - Video-Conference Parent joins video conferences using URL link. - Specialized Programs Supports for Remote Learning - NYSAA/GEM Teachers, support staff, and service providers will use Unique Learning Systems, which aligns to the New York State Alternative Assessment standards. - ASD/Social Communication Special Classrooms Direct support to students, parents, teachers, and support staff will be provided from Autism Team Specialists.